MohammedMAmir/file-gremlin/README.md

+# File Gremlin

+File Gremlin is meant to be a small-scale file storage application meant to recreate functionality for file storage and sharing provided by many other cloud providers, but free of charge.
+It's mainly for my own personal use but also meant as a personal open-source project for anyone that would like to spin up their own file storage service to circumvent high costs and storage caps by many file storage alternatives.

+Feel free to use.
+Just give credit back to the original developer where credit is due.
+Cheers!

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.